 In June 2016, as permitted by Section 2(a) of the Series H Warrant agreement, the Board of Directors of the Company approved a voluntary reduction of the exercise price of Series H Warrants exercisable into 150,000 shares of the Company's common stock, from an exercise price of \$15.00 per share of common stock to \$8.40 per share of common stock, for the remaining term of these warrants.
-The Board of Directors of the Company also approved a voluntary reduction of the exercise price of Series H Warrants exercisable into 100,000 shares of the Company's common stock, from an exercise price of \$15.00 per share of stress price of Series H Warrants exercisable into 100,000 shares of the Company's common stock, from an exercise price of \$15.00 per share of common stock, for the remaining term of these warrants.
-Ultimately, the Company adjusted the exercise price to \$10.40 per share of common stock for Series H Warrants exercisable into 50,000 shares of the Company's common stock.
+The Board of Directors of the Company also approved a voluntary reduction of the exercise price of Series H Warrants exercisable into 100,000 shares of the Company's common stock, from an exercise price of \$15.00 per share of common stock to \$10.40 per share of common stock, for the remaining term of these warrants.
+Ultimately, the Company adjusted the exercise price to

+\$10.40 per share of common stock for Series H Warrants exercisable into 50,000 shares of the Company's common stock.
 Except for the reduction in exercise price, the terms of these Series H Warrants remain unchanged.